 - Have a question, but not sure where to start?
 The new Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts!
 Drop in at SS110, call us at 403-220-3580 or email us at artsads@ucalgary.ca.
 You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns. - For program planning and advice, contact the Student Success Centre (formerly the Undergraduate programs Office) at (403) 220-5881 or visit them in their new space on the 3rd Floor of the Taylor Family Digital Library. - For registration (add/drop/swap), paying fees and assistance with your Student Centre, contact Enrolment Services at (403) 210-ROCK [7625] or visit them at the MacKimmie Library Block.

-Contact for Students Union Representatives for the Faculty of Arts: arts1@su.ucalgary.ca, arts2@su.ucalgary.ca, arts4@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca, arts1@su.ucalgary.ca,
+Contact for Students Union Representatives for the Faculty of Arts: arts1@su.ucalgary.ca, arts2@su.ucalgary.ca, arts3@su.ucalgary.ca, arts4@su.ucalgary.ca

 FREEDOM OF INFORMATION AND PRIVACY (FOIP) ACT